jpatacas/Mapbox-React/README.md

 ## Setup

-Add a `mapboxapi.js` file in `src` diretory with your Mapbox API key:
+Add a `mapboxapi.js` file in `src` directory with your Mapbox API key:

 ```
 const mapboxApiToken = 'API_KEY';